Leave this site

 3.5.7.
 Complaints

-Standard 21 details that if unhappy with the level of service received from any service provider, a witness can make a complaint through the internal complaints’ procedure of that service provider.
+A witness can make a complaint through the internal complaints’ procedure of that service provider.
 This does not extend to any complaint about the judicial outcome, verdict or sentence.

 An Equality Impact Assessment has been carried out and shows the proposals in this SOP would have no potential or actual differential impact on grounds of race, ethnicity, nationality, gender, transgender, disability, age, religion or belief or sexual orientation.